Rep. Van Duyne to Newsmax: House Must Pick Strong Leader

-The House needs strong leadership, "and we needed it several weeks ago," Rep. Beth Van Duyne said on Newsmax Thursday, commenting before news broke that Rep. Jim Jordan, R-Ohio, appears to be putting his bid to replace ousted Speaker Kevin McCarthy on hold.
+The House needs strong leadership, "and we needed it several weeks ago," Rep. Beth Van Duyne told Newsmax on Thursday, commenting before news broke that Rep. Jim Jordan, R-Ohio, appears to be putting his bid to replace ousted Speaker Kevin McCarthy on hold.

 "There's just way too much on our plates right now to not have a speaker in that office," the Texas Republican, who said she supports Jordan in his bid for the seat, told Newsmax's "National Report."